Grades 9-12

 Our work with boys around their well-being is found in every facet of the Upper School experience.

 Using the teacher-coach-mentor model, our teachers develop deep and meaningful relationships with the boys and address larger issues like empathy, self-esteem, sportsmanship, and humility in a one-on-one capacity and in small groups.
 We also instill in students that being active isn't only about athletics.
-It can be simply fun, and still good for you, such as this game of spikeball!
+It can be simply fun!

 Our wellness classes provide boys with the knowledge and tools necessary to make informed decisions and healthy choices for themselves and to help others.
 In our life skills class, boys learn about stress, mindfulness, illegal substances, internet safety, as well as relationships, communication, and consent.